Delaware Wetlands logo

 Adult freshwater mussels (Partnership for the Delaware Estuary)

-Can I eat them?
+Can I Eat Them?

 Interestingly, freshwater mussels aren’t eaten by humans, like their saltwater relatives.
 Native Americans used to supplement their diets with mussels, but nowadays we have many more protein options.
 Freshwater mussels aren’t as tasty as their saltwater counterparts and can often be full of pollutants and/or parasites that have bioaccumulated over their lifetime of filter feeding.